vgaldi/fw-lab/content/post/2026-01-09_AdEM-CRIS-accepted/index.md

 +++

-Our paper on "Conformal reconfigurable intelligent surfaces: A cylindrical geometry perspective," in collaboration with [Marco Di Renzo] (Paris-Saclay University / CNRS) and (Italian Aerospace Research Centre), has been accepted for publication in [*Advanced Electronic Materials*](https://advanced.onlinelibrary.wiley.com/journal/2199160X).
+Our paper on "Conformal reconfigurable intelligent surfaces: A cylindrical geometry perspective," in collaboration with [Marco Di Renzo] (Paris-Saclay University / CNRS) and [Ivan Iudice] (Italian Aerospace Research Centre), has been accepted for publication in [*Advanced Electronic Materials*](https://advanced.onlinelibrary.wiley.com/journal/2199160X).

 An [arXiv preprint](https://arxiv.org/abs/2601.00734) is available.